-CTF - COVID Compliance Task Force
+CTF - COVID-19 Compliance Task Force

-Exposure - An individual (wearing or not wearing a face covering) who
+Exposure - An individual who

-- 1. was within six feet of a Case for 15 minutes or more within the last 24 hours, or - 2. was present in a cohort or classroom with an infected person during their infectious period.
+- 1. was within six feet of a Case for 15 minutes or more within the last 24 hours, or - 2. had unprotected contact with the infected person's body fluids and/or secretions of a confirmed COVID-19 case.